 Ok, here goes the list of awesome things to do with kids in Olympic National Park.

-This was about the only visitor’s center that was open when we visited (Oct 2021), so we felt lucky to go inside.
+This was about the only visitor’s center that was open when we visited in the fall, so we felt lucky to go inside.
 It had some cool exhibits with skulls of native animals, taxidermy animals, and a little gift shop.

 Hurricane Ridge with kids- Olympic National Park